Inzhenerka/docs.getdbt.tech/website/docs/reference/resource-configs/volatility.md

 ## Supported volatility types

-### deterministic
+### `deterministic`

-A deterministic function always returns the same output for the same input.
+A `deterministic` function always returns the same output for the same input.
 Because its results are predictable, the warehouse can safely apply aggressive optimizations and caching.

+For example, the `concat(first_name, ' ', last_name)` function always returns the same full name for the same inputs.

-### stable
+### `stable`

-A stable function returns the same value throughout a single query execution, but its result may change across different executions.
+A `stable` function returns the same value throughout a single query execution, but its result may change across different executions.
 Not supported by all warehouses.
 For more information, see [Warehouse-specific volatility keywords](/reference/resource-configs/volatility#warehouse-specific-volatility-keywords).

+For example, the result for the `concat(session_user(), ' ', last_name)` function stays the same for one query, but might change between users or runs.

-### non-deterministic
+### `non-deterministic`

-A non-deterministic function may return different results for the same inputs.
+A `non-deterministic` function may return different results for the same inputs.
 Warehouses should not cache these results or reorder expressions in ways that assume stability.

+For example, the result for the `concat(random(), ' ', last_name)` function changes every time because of randomization.

 ## Related documentation